otherland/biblebasedliving/content/homemaking-emphasis.md

 **Biblical Foundation:** [1 Peter 4:9-10](https://www.bibleref.com/1-Peter/4/1-Peter-4-9.html) instructs believers to "show hospitality to one another without grumbling" and to use their gifts to serve others as good stewards of God's grace.
 This verse highlights the importance of creating a welcoming home atmosphere rooted in love and hospitality.

-*Source Material Integration:* The blog post "The Art of Homemaking: 5 Tenets and Guide for a Comforting Home" emphasizes the significance of homemaking as an opportunity to create a comforting and nurturing space.
-It encourages homemakers to view their role as a ministry, aligning with the high calling of Christianity.

 ## 6. How can young women embrace the high calling of homemaking in a world that undervalues it?